pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## Configure Grafana

-After you deploy Thanos Query, Grafana only needs to change the DataSource into the Thanos source to query the monitoring data of multiple TidbMonitors.
+After you deploy Thanos Query, change Grafana's DataSource into Thanos to query the monitoring data of multiple `TidbMonitor` CRs.

 ## Add or reduce TidbMonitor

-If you need to update or offline TidbMonitor, update the starting configuration `--store` of Thanos Query Store, and perform a rolling update to Thanos Query component.
+If you need to update the `TidbMonitor` CR or take it offline, update the starting configuration `--store` of Thanos Query Store, and perform a rolling update to the Thanos Query component.

 ## Configure archives and storage of Thanos Sidecar

-Thanos Sidecar supports replicating monitoring data to S3 remote storage, and the configuration is as follows:
+Thanos Sidecar supports replicating monitoring data to S3 remote storage.

-The configuration of the TidbMonitor CR is as follows:
+The configuration of the `TidbMonitor` CR is as follows:

 ```yaml
 spec: